infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

         end
         end;
 ```
-Note that an `offset` argument is added to ensure the setpoint function returns different values depending on what control step the problem is posed at.
+Note that an `offset` argument is added to ensure the setpoint function returns accurate values depending on what control step ``t_k`` the problem is posed at.

 ## Optimal Control Problem
 ### Model Initialization